 Neighbors started in 2014 just before Jakob went to the Transom Story Workshop on Cape Cod in Massachusetts.
 There he learned the craft of radio storytelling from Rob Rosenthal and occasional guests like Robert Krulwich of Radiolab and Nancy Updike from This American Life.
 The show formed a partnership with Nashville Public Radio in 2017 and now has a looser but still warm association with its beloved local public radio station.
 In 2020 fellow Transom Story Workshop grad Cariad Harmon came on to lend her voice as a host and producer.

 We want to make your lives better by helping you get to know your neighbors.
-They have a lot to offer you.
+They have a lot to offer all of us.